jmaasch/reproducible-research/blogs/frictionless_demo_blog.md

 # Walking through the Frictionless Framework

 While the [GoodTables](http://goodtables.io/dashboard) web server is a convenient tool for automated data validation, the [`frictionless`](https://frictionlessdata.io/tooling/python/#purpose) framework allows for validation right within your Python or Bash scripts.
 We'll demonstrate some key `frictionless` functionality, both in Python and command line syntax.
+As an illustrative point, we will use a CSV file that contains an invalid element – a remnant of careless file creation.

 View the original [Jupyter notebook](https://github.com/jmaasch/reproducible-research/blob/master/frictionless_demo/frictionless_demo.ipynb), [Python script](https://github.com/jmaasch/reproducible-research/blob/master/frictionless_demo/frictionless_demo.py), and [dataset](https://github.com/jmaasch/reproducible-research/blob/master/frictionless_demo/merops_peptidase_families.csv) on GitHub.